k8snetworkplumbingwg/multus-cni/docs/how-to-use.md

     --skip-config-watch

+The poll interval of the config changes watcher is configurable with `--multus-config-watch-timer=<duration>`.
+Please refer to the [time.Duration](https://pkg.go.dev/time#Duration) to configure the time interval.
+The following example watches the config change every 5 minutes.

+    --multus-config-watch-timer=5m

 Additionally when using CRIO, you may wish to have the CNI config file that's used as the source for `--multus-conf-file=auto` renamed.
 This boolean option when set to true automatically renames the file with a `.old` suffix to the original filename.

     --rename-conf-file=true